ahmadchatha/hwsubs/ENDPOINTS.md

 ### /assignments
 - Methods: get, post, patch, delete (may not be available for all users)
 - Permissions: Authenticated.
 Staff can do anything.
-Read only for Students.
+Read only for Students (thier own).
 - Description: Staff can create assignments.
 Students can view assignments.
 - filters: {'name': ['exact'], 'submissions': ['isnull'], 'submissions__grade': ['isnull']}

 ### /submissions
 - Methods: get, post, patch, delete (may not be available for all users)
 - Permissions: Authenticated.
 Is owner or staff.
 Students can create and edit only their own submissions.
 - Description: Students create their submission for a given assignment.
+Staff has access but they shouldn't do any writes.
 - filters: {'grade': ['exact', 'isnull'], 'grade__final_grade': ['exact'], 'assignment__name': ['exact'],
                      'created': ['gte', 'lte', 'exact']}

 ### /grades
 - Methods: get, post, patch, delete (may not be available for all users)
 - Permissions: Authenticated.
 Staff can do anything.
-Read only for Students.
+Read only for Students (their own).
 - Description: Staff can create grades for a given submission.
 Students only view their own grades.
 - filters: ('final_grade', 'submission__assignment__name', )